MatrixEx Add-In

 Customize Types of Elements, Connectors and Diagrams

-When this Add-In is installed, the default Ini file (MatrixEX_DefaultEn.ini) is installed in the Enterprise Architect installed directory.
+When this Add-In is installed, the default Ini file (MatrixEX_DefaultEn.ini) is installed in the Enterprise Architect installation directory.

 How to Edit the Ini File